-This page is addressed to members of the public, rather than our resellers.
+This page is addressed to members of the public, rather than our Resellers.

-If you are the registrant of a domain name for which Netistrar is the registrar of record, your reseller should always be your first port of call in cases of abuse (except for illegal images – go straight to law enforcement or the Internet Watch Foundation).
-Your reseller will be able to resolve many of the issues, and may also provide additional services, so will be able to act quickly.
+If you are the registrant of a domain name for which Netistrar is the official registrar of record, your reseller should always be your first port of call in cases of abuse (except for illegal images – go straight to law enforcement or the Internet Watch Foundation).
+Your Reseller will be able to resolve many of the issues, and may also provide additional services, so will be able to act quickly.
 If you are unsatisfied with the response from your reseller, or if you don’t know what to do, please read this guidance and contact the relevant address.

 There are different types of abuse, and this page has some advice on the best resources to report.